 Economic Damages

-These damages address the tangible financial costs of your injury, including:
+These damages address the financial costs associated with an injury, including:

 - Medical expenses: Emergency care, surgeries, hospital stays, imaging, and physical therapy.